redhat-developer/intellij-knative/README.md

 ### On-Cluster Build

 On-Cluster Build allows building (and deploying) the source code stored in a git repository within the cluster by leveraging Tekton.
 Now it is possible to start an on-cluster build from the IDE.
-The action is enabled if and only if Knative and Tekton are both installed on the cluster.
+The action is enabled when Knative and Tekton are both installed on the cluster.
 The plugin interacts with the JetBrains git plugin to guide the user through the entire process.

 ![](images/1.3.0/knative1.gif)